 “Vocation is Something that Happens to You: Freedom, Education, and the American Literary Tradition.”
 Christian Faith and University Life: Stewards of the Academy.
 Eds.
 T. Laine Scales and Jennifer L. Howell.
 Cham, CH: Palgrave Macmillian, 2018.
 31-49.

-Co-Authored with Emily Grace, “Incorporating Theology and Philosophy of Science into the Physics Classroom.”
+“Incorporating Theology and Philosophy of Science into the Physics Classroom,” with Emily Grace.
 International Journal of Christianity and Education 22.2 (2018): 142-156.

 “Reformation Leads to Self-Reliance: The Protestantism of Transcendentalism.”
 Religions 8.30 (2017): 1-10.

 “Self-Knowledge and Character Formation: Teaching to Students’ Weaknesses.”
 International Journal of Christianity and Education.
 21.1 (2017): 39-54.

 “Stories for ‘good young girls’: Louisa May Alcott, Gender, and Realism.”
 Women’s Studies: An Interdisciplinary Journal 45.3 (2016): 263-274.

 “Doing, not Reading: Cormac McCarthy on the Virtues and Dangers of Literature.”
 Teaching American Literature: A Journal of Theory and Practice 8.2 (2016): 40-49.

 “Sentimentality and Grace: Marilynne Robinson and Nineteenth-Century Prodigal Son Narratives.”
 This Life, This World: New Essays on Marilynne Robinson’s Housekeeping, Gilead, and Home.
 Leiden: Brill, 2015.
 131-147.